 8. Inappropriate Site Architecture

-Many web designers and developers have no idea about how shoppers browse E-commerce websites and they offer a solution which doesn’t resemble with realities.
-If your site’s architecture is complicated and users face difficulties while finding products, there are high chances of decrease in Google SERPs.
+Many web designers and developers have no idea about how shoppers browse E-commerce websites and they offer a solution that doesn’t resemble realities.
+If your site’s architecture is complicated and users face difficulties while finding products, there are high chances of a decrease in Google SERPs.

 Make your E-commerce website scalable and has simple navigation and

-Keep your site structure simple and straightforward to allow visitors to reach out all pages of your site in maximum 2-3 clicks.
+Keep your site structure simple and straightforward to allow visitors to reach out to all pages of your site in a maximum of 2-3 clicks.